 The Guardians of Sleep creates a quivering microcosm within theatre’s coordinates of time and space.
 Six performers disclose various levels of intimacy to the groups of spectators.
 By sharing individually their personal archive of visual memories, they unfold their own life stories.

 This creates, gradually, a feeling of proximity and deep empathy between them and the audience.
 Once the narration comes to an end, the performers, one by one, let themselves fall asleep on stage.
-As they are falling asleep, they try to keep eye contact with their listeners, thus inviting them to take over the role as guardians of their sleep.
+As they are falling asleep, they try to keep eye contact with their listeners, thus inviting them to take over the role of guardians of their sleep.

 Ambivalent relations between light and dark, activity and passivity, looking and being looked at resonate with and against one another.
 A look that often stays on the surface of things, in The Guardians of Sleep gets challenged by an act of exposed abandonment.
 How much responsibility can you take for someone you don’t know?
 When does the activity of looking at someone turn into watching over that person?